emergent-analytics/workstreams/ws1/labelling_tool/README.md

+---this file is under review---

 # CookieCutter

-CookieCutter tool to select from (currently) [Johns Hokpins](https://github.com/CSSEGISandData/COVID-19) and [Oxford Covid-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-tracker) in order to be able to understand compare COVID-19 infection waves and periods of quiet together with changes to country wide policies.
+CookieCutter tool to select from various sources and [Oxford Covid-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-tracker) in order to be able to understand compare COVID-19 infection waves and periods of quiet together with changes to country wide policies.
+In addition, a second tab provides the ability to model economic shocks to the economy by overlaying a data editor with reference data sets.

 This tool has been written very fast without too much consideration on code quality or maintainability, as a Minimum Viable Product to understand the features actually required to make such a tool useful.

-Its contains a crude detection of infection wave(s) and periods of quiet, based on continually growing or decresing (and levelling off) of new reported cases of infection data.
+Its contains a crude detection of infection wave(s) and periods of quiet, based on continually growing or decreasing (and levelling off) of new reported cases of infection data.

 The author understands there are other, country level data sources with at times higher quality, definitely